cxharris/testing-the-docs-source/docs/prerequisites.md

 If possible, install the software packages in the order in which they appear in this section - it makes some parts of this setup process a little easier.

-If you are unfamiliar with these software packages, and generally hacking around with your computer, you may find these steps frustrating.
-The truth is, all computers are different (and have different inventories of installed software) and no set of installation instructions can be guaranteed to work in all cases.
-So please don't get despondent - know that thousands of people before you have probably encountered the same issues and that help is often just a couple of internet searches away.
+If you are unfamiliar with these software packages, and generally noodling around with your computer, you may find these early steps frustrating.
+The truth is, all computers are different and no set of installation instructions can be guaranteed to work in all cases.
+So please don't get despondent if it takes a little time to get this right - know that thousands of people before you have probably encountered the same issues and that help is often just a couple of internet searches away.

 ## Git